Skylake-dev/Notes/Computer Security/Computer Security.md

   - dormant period in which they don't do anything
   - try to evade the sandbox
 - packing: similar to polymorphism but more advanced.
 Encrypt the malware and use a decryption routine to run the malware.
-This routine also checks for debuggers or if it is a virtual environement.
+This routine also checks for debuggers or if it is a virtual environment.
 If it detects some analysis technique it will not unpack the malware.

 ### Rootkits
 Enable privileged access to a machine while staying hidden from the sysadmin.
 There are two categories: